 Take a moment now to check out this dazzling Eiffel Tower proposal, where Kevin asked Jane to marry him at sunrise on Spot 1A.

-P.s. you’ll see Kevin’s adorable Paris proposal concept, including classical musicians, a make-believe art exhibition, a heartwarming love note, and a $500K Rolls-Royce PHANTOM with chauffeur).
+P.s. you’ll see Kevin’s adorable marriage proposal concept, including classical musicians, a make-believe art exhibition, a heartwarming love note, and a $500K Rolls-Royce PHANTOM with chauffeur).

 Since Trocadéro is the busiest spot in all of Paris, you and your Paris proposal photographer need to arrive at sunrise in order to beat the crowds and take advantage of the best light.